Wicca: Monotheism and polytheism

-Many Wiccans also adopt a more explicitly polytheistic or animistic world-view of the universe as being replete with spirit-beings.
-In many cases these spirits are associated with the natural world, for instance as genius loci, fairies, and elementals.
-In other cases, such beliefs are more idiosyncratic and atypical; the prominent Wiccan Sybil Leek for instance endorsed a belief in angels.
+Many Wiccans also adopt a more explicitly polytheistic or animistic worldview of the universe as replete with spirit beings.
+In many cases, these spirits are associated with the natural world, for instance, as genius loci, fairies, and elementals.
+In other cases, such beliefs are more idiosyncratic and atypical; Wiccan Sybil Leek, for instance, endorsed a belief in angels.

 Afterlife

-Belief in the afterlife varies among Wiccans and does not occupy a central place within the religion.
+Belief in the afterlife varies among Wiccans and does not occupy a central place.
 As the historian Ronald Hutton remarked, "the instinctual position of most [Wiccans] ... seems to be that if one makes the most of the present life, in all respects, then the next life is more or less certainly going to benefit from the process, and so one may as well concentrate on the present".
 It is nevertheless a common belief among Wiccans that human beings have a spirit or soul that survives bodily death.
-Understandings of what this soul constitutes vary among different traditions, with Feri Wicca, for instance, having adopted a belief from Hawaiian religion that the human being has three souls.
+Understandings of what this soul constitutes vary among different traditions, with the Feri tradition of witchcraft, for instance, having adopted a belief from the Theosophy-inspired Huna movement, Kabbalah, and other sources, that the human being has three souls.

-Although not accepted by all Wiccans, a belief in reincarnation is the dominant afterlife belief within Wicca, having been originally espoused by Gardner.
-Understandings of how the cycle of reincarnation operates differ among practitioners; the prominent Wiccan Raymond Buckland for instance insisted that human souls would only incarnate into human bodies, whereas other Wiccans believe that a human soul can incarnate into any life form.
+Although not accepted by all Wiccans, a belief in reincarnation is the dominant afterlife belief within Wicca, having been espoused initially by Gardner.
+Understandings of how the cycle of reincarnation operates differ among practitioners; Wiccan Raymond Buckland, for instance, insisted that human souls would only incarnate into human bodies, whereas other Wiccans believe that a human soul can incarnate into any life form.
 There is also a common Wiccan belief that any Wiccans will come to be reincarnated as future Wiccans, an idea originally expressed by Gardner.
 Gardner also articulated the view that the human soul rested for a period between bodily death and its incarnation, with this resting place commonly being referred to as "The Summerland" among the Wiccan community.
 This allows many Wiccans to believe that mediums can contact the spirits of the deceased, a belief adopted from Spiritualism.